 Trade in Digital Services

-- From 1 January 2021 the UK is be outside the European Single Market, including digital services
+- Since 1 January 2021, the UK is outside the European Single Market, including digital services.

 - This has consequences for the validity of licences, tax treatment and data transfer for providers of digital services.

 - In some cases digital service providers will need an EU presence, e.g. appoint a representative, open an office or have an EU-hosted website.

 - A digital trade chapter (Part Two, Heading One, Title III: Digital Trade) of the Free Trade Agreement agreed between the UK and the EU sets the terms under which businesses can provide products and services to each other via digital channels, such as over the internet.

 Digital services include broadcasting services, telecommunications services, cloud-computing and certain e-services (electronically supplied service).
 An e-service classifies as a digital service if the sale of digital content is essentially automatic.
 For example, downloads of stock pictures or a link to downloadable content sent by email.
 If an e-service is individually commissioned, it is classified as a service or as distance selling.
 Examples include drafting content, designing websites for a client, booking websites or e commerce.